 Rainforest Birds Recording (10 minutes)

 This modification can be performed with due care upon nearly any home or automotive hi-fi system.
 It requires fabrication of only a one component, a flat spiral bifilar wound coil.
 One advantage of this “pancake” configuration over a cylindrical form is CW/CCW field symmetry between windings.
 This permits force vectors between adjacent electrical currents to be spin balanced, thereby producing a cleaner output.

 Note from the diagram at the beginning of this article, the same signal being is fed into opposite ends of each winding.
 This causes a cyclic compression and rarefaction of field lines surrounding each conductor.
 Its rate and intensity vary in proportion to the real time amplitude of the applied current.
-Force vectors thereby sum to zero, converting the mode of propagation from transverse to longitudinal.
+Force vectors thereby sum toward zero, converting the mode of propagation from transverse to longitudinal.
 The latter is similar to pressure waves emitted by a loudspeaker, except that instead of acting upon air molecules, the medium of transmission is the extra-dimensional fabric of space itself.

 As indicated by the calculation below, if the cable’s outside diameter (OD) is 6mm, 30 turns will occupy an area about 400mm in diameter.
 Cut a length of PVC tubing the same as the OD of the cable, and glue it to the centre of the panel as a former.
 Make a notch to pass the cable through.
 Drill two holes either side of the cable and secure with a cable tie.
 Proceed to wind outwardly in either direction, leaving no gaps between successive turns.